axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/change-password-process.rst

 Customization Change Password Process
 -------------------------------------

-Create a callable subprocess in your project with
+Create a callable sub process in your project with

 **Signature**: portalChangePassword